vincentbonnetcg/Toy-Code1/implicit_solver/README.md

 [8] Liu, Tiantian, Sofien Bouaziz, and Ladislav Kavan.
 "Quasi-newton methods for real-time simulation of hyperelastic materials."
 ACM Transactions on Graphics (TOG) 36, no. 3 (2017): 23.

+[9] Schroeder, Craig.
+"Practical course on computing derivatives in code."
+In ACM SIGGRAPH 2019 Courses, p.
+22. ACM, 2019.